fluencelabs/nox-distro/deploy/docker-compose/README.md

    fluence run -f 'getInfo()'
    ```

-## Using local rust-peer network in your project
+## Using local nox network in your project

-You must make changes to `fluence.yaml` to use a local rust-peer network:
+You must make changes to `fluence.yaml` to use a local nox network:

 - changing `hosts` key in `fluence.yaml` to:
   ```yml